FredMesnard/LPTP-LLM/README.md

 * Install [Vampire](https://vprover.github.io) and [E](https://wwwlehre.dhbw-stuttgart.de/~sschulz/E/E.html) locally
 * Install [SWI-Prolog](https://www.swi-prolog.org) locally

-The compiler from Prolog '.pl' file + LPTP proof '.pr' file are compiled into the FOF syntax by a compiler avalilable as 'indp.pl'.
+The Prolog '.pl' file + the LPTP proof '.pr' file are compiled into FOF syntax by a compiler available as 'indp.pl'.
-It creates as many files as lemmas apeearing in the proof file and run Vampire and E on each lemma, with a timeout of 10 seconds for each prover.
+It creates as many files as lemmas appearing in the proof file and runs Vampire and E on each lemma, with a timeout of 10 seconds for each prover.
 Please note that *the succees rate may vary* depending on the local machine.